astropy/package-template/README.rst

 infrastructure developed for the ``astropy`` core package simply by using this template to lay out the package.

+For more information, see:

+* The `documentation for this package template itself  <http://docs.astropy.org/projects/package-template/en/latest/>`_
+* Astropy `documentation about this template <http://docs.astropy.org/en/latest/development/affiliated-packages.html>`_
+* `The Affiliated Packages section of the Astropy web site <http://affiliated.astropy.org>`_
+* `This template's Github code repository <https://github.com/astropy/package-template>`_

 Using this package
 ------------------